api-platform/docs/core/getting-started.md

         return $this->id;
     }

-    // Adding both an adder and a remover as well as updating the reverse relation are mandatory
+    // Adding both an adder and a remover as well as updating the reverse relation is mandatory
     // if you want Doctrine to automatically update and persist (thanks to the "cascade" option) the related entity public function addOffer(Offer $offer): void
     {